Xorlent/Windows-SRP-Policy-Generator/README.md

 Windows Software Restriction Policies can help prevent execution of common living off the land (LOL) tools, but the Group Policy editor is severely limited for hash-based restrictions.
 To add a hash-based rule, you need to have a copy of the file in question.
 For executables like Powershell.exe, this would require hunting down a copy of every version published to ensure complete coverage.
 - This tool generates a custom .pol file from a supplied hash list that can then be copied to your group policy folder, bypassing this Group Policy editor limitation.
 ### Usage

+### Disclaimer
+This tool generates a random identifier for each SRP entry.
+There is an infinitesimally small chance of an identifier value created by this script overlapping an existing SRP identifier.